OkayHughes/open-lab-notebook/src/posts/DA_HOMME/code_modificatiosn.md

 does not need to be changed.
 * We assume that `$$\phi_{i} = 0.5(\phi_{i-1/2} + \phi_{i+1/2})$$`, i.e. midpoint values
 of interface quantities can be reconstructed by averaging.
+* `theta_hydrostatic_mode=.false.`.
+We disregard the case of a hydrostatic-but-deep atmosphere because, honestly, who would use that?

 # List of changes